pythauresk/template-personallatexpackage/README.md

-# Template for personnal package in LateX
+# Template for personal package in LateX

 ** work in progress **